kanjamad/learn-Node.js-and-Express.js/README.md

 	Now that I have this basic foundation I am going to build my server for my app

 String Decoder Module in node.js https://www.nodejsera.com/nodejs-tutorial-day22-string-decoder.html

+Well, now I am  able to use programing in javaScript outside of just web browsers and outside of just building website and servers.
+What I can do now with this knowledge is I can make my life easier.
+I can think of case maybe I want to read an excel file and there are things that I can use, using read file and using NPM modules that I can read.
+Let say column in an excel and do some math.
+	Ex.Or maybe I have an excel sheet with all these emails and I want to send out an e-mail to let’s say 100 people on this list but I also don’t want to be caught spamming people by the google filter saying  that hey this account is spamming because they just sent 100 emails in two minutes.
+Well using something like Node, I can create perhaps something that in every six hours, sends out five e-mails.
+	Ex.Another thing I can do if I had a robot for example something similar to a file system instead of having reading from the file fs.readFile('./hello.txt',(err, data) => {
+I can read from the robot, maybe through wireless maybe through wires and get an input of some data  that the robot has.
+Maybe it detected a cat.
+Well using that input, I can do something I can respond maybe send me an e-mail saying that the robot just detected a cat and send that e-mail out or send an output.
+And that’s what we call input output, where I am getting